We frequently advise on all kinds of disputes under voyage and time charters and contracts of affreightment.

 BILLS OF LADING

-We routinely undertake London Arbitrations for Shipowners, Disponent Owners and Charterers, preparing and serving all necessary Submissions through to obtaining the Award and, if necessary, representing the Claimants/Respondents at an oral hearing.
+We routinely undertake London Arbitrations for Shipowners, Disponent Owners, Traders and Charterers, preparing and serving all necessary Submissions through to obtaining the Award and, if necessary, representing the Claimants/Respondents at an oral hearing.
 We also prepare briefs for arbitration proceedings and court proceedings in jurisdictions other than London.

-TCI are correspondents for Raetsmarine in Rotterdam and The Charterers' Club in London and Charterama, the leading dedicated Charterers' Liability Clubs.
+TCI are correspondents for MS Amlin in Rotterdam, The Charterers' Club in London and Charterama in Rotterdam, the leading dedicated Charterers' Liability Clubs.
 We frequently advise and assist chartering clients on all aspects of their operations, including handling arbitrations on their behalf.

 SHIP FINANCE & LOAN DOCUMENTATION

-We regularly advise and assist clients in connection with the completion of Mortgages and Assignments of freights and other related documentation in connection with Shipping Finance Agreements.
+We regularly advise and assist clients in connection with the completion of Loan Agreements, Mortgages and Assignments of freights and other related documentation in connection with Shipping Finance Agreements.

 SALE & PURCHASE